-Modal verbs can be tricky to get the hang of.
+Modal verbs in English can be tricky to get the hang of.
 Careless use of modals can present a bad first impression, and can even come off as rude, bossy or demanding.
 No one likes rudeness, so it makes sense to use them correctly.
 So, what are modals anyway?
+We will talk about modals of expressing obligation and necessity as well as those to express likelihood and probability.

 Introduction to modals in English